Skip to main

 Auxiliary Fund revenues are generated from the sale of goods and services to faculty, staff and students.
 Revenues are expected to cover the operating expenses of each auxiliary enterprise.

-Restricted Funds are provided by governmental agencies, corporations, and private donors, these funds are accepted by the university with explicit restrictions imposed by the external entity.
-The primary sources of Restricted Funds are sponsored projects, such as grants and contracts, gifts that must be spent in support of a specific program, and federal and state student financial aid.
+Restricted Funds are provided by governmental agencies, corporations and private donors, these funds are accepted by the university with explicit restrictions imposed by the external entity.
+The primary sources of Restricted Funds are sponsored projects, such as grants and contracts, gifts that must be spent in support of a specific program and federal and state student financial aid.
 As a steward of the funds, the university has a legal obligation to abide by the fund restrictions.

 Current Budget Book